FAQs

 Our top priority is ensuring that children are always safe, whether playing in the woods or walking on the pavements by a busy road.
 We have very thorough risk assessments and policies that ensure children’s safety.

-We have a smaller than average intake and higher adult: child ratios than many traditional nursery or preschool settings.
+We have higher adult: child ratios compared to more traditional nursery or preschool settings.
 Children must always be within sight of the adult and vice versa, meaning they are supervised at all times.
 The key person and their key children also wear the same colour high viz whilst out, to support headcounts, which happen frequently.

 The walk to and from Nightingale Valley Woods and the allotment is along a footpath, away from main roads.
 When walking to the park, St Anne’s woods or on trips, we use a ‘walking bus’ system, with children in pairs, holding hands and adults strategically placed in the line.
 We have a ‘safety’ discussion at the start of each walk.